painch-i/fast-wishes/documentation/wish-sheet.md

 primary **Ajouter/Enregistrer** button.
 While open, body scrolling is locked and `overscroll-behavior: contain` prevents pull-to-refresh.

+All labels, placeholders and helper text are sourced from the `i18n` bundles, allowing the sheet to adapt to any supported locale.

 ## Fields
 1. **Titre** – required.
 Placeholder “Arrosoir inox Haws 1 L” with the help text “Un nom clair aide tes proches à choisir.”